 For flow control applications, SJAs are often driven by a burst-modulated signal, allowing the SJA to operate at its optimal frequency while targeting global instabilities in the flow associated with significantly lower frequencies.
-An example of a burst-modulated waveform is displayed in figure~\ref{fig:burst_waveform_example}.
-Burst modulation has proven to be an effective technique in flow control, as demonstrated by various experimental studies~\citep{Amitay2002b,Glezer2005,Feero2015,Feero2017a,Feero2017b,Borghi2017,An2017,Rice2018,Rice2021,Yang2022,Kim2022,Xu2023}.
+The modulation frequency, $f_m$ is often represented by the nondimensional reduced frequency, where $c$ is the chord length.
+This parameter is defined similarly to the Strouhal number and is used to characterize the actuation unsteadiness relative to the convective timescale.
+Burst modulation has proven to be an effective technique in flow control, as demonstrated by various experimental studies~\cite{Amitay2002b,Glezer2005,feero2015a,Feero2017a,Feero2017b,Borghi2017,An2017,Rice2018,Rice2021,Yang2022,Kim2022,Xu2023,Xu2025effect}.
 Additionally, it offers significant advantages over continuous actuation; for example, \citet{Amitay2002b} showed that burst modulation, when tuned to the airfoil's natural frequency, increased the lift coefficient by \SI{400}{\percent} compared to continuous high-frequency actuation while operating at \SI{25}{\percent} of the momentum coefficient.
-Similarly, \citet{Borghi2017} showed that burst modulation of plasma SJAs was significantly more effective in recovering stall over continuous actuation. \citet{An2017} demonstrated successful temporary flow reattachment following a four-pulse burst sequence from an SJA.
+Similarly, \citet{Borghi2017} showed that burst modulation of plasma SJAs was significantly more effective in recovering stall than continuous actuation. \citet{An2017} demonstrated successful temporary flow reattachment following a four-pulse burst sequence from an SJA.
 Additionally, this technique has the benefit of reduced power consumption due to the SJA only being powered for a fraction of the signal's period.